 The following is a list of other historical places, in Camrose:

-Driving further down 53 St. you can visit the Camrose Centennial Museum at 48 Ave.
-The museum has replicas, on the property, some original Camrose structures (Original Camrose Canadian newspaper building and Fire hall.
+Further down 53 St. you can visit the Camrose Centennial Museum at 48 Ave.
+The museum has replicas, on the property, some re-built Camrose structures (Original Camrose Canadian newspaper building and Fire hall.
 As well there many things of interest, on the site.

 Drive further south to 45 Ave. and you will reach the Camrose Recreation Centre.
 Go into the main entrance to see the Camrose contribution to the Canada 150 Mural project The mural uses small hand painted tiles, to make a mural representing the history, culture and features of a community.